gvwilson/fiction/in-heck/index.md

 He cleared his throat.
 "I,
 Thoughtful Rabbit,
-Prosecutor Second Class,
+Regulator Second Class,
 under the command of Special Blazes Tiger,
-Prosecutor First Class with Distinction—they just gave him that bit last year—um, right, where was I?"
+Regulator First Class with Distinction—they just gave him that bit last year—um, right, where was I?"